5 Summer Safety Tips for Dogs

 When the heat gets too much, how about giving your dog a cool spot to lounge on?
 Run a beach towel under cold water and place it on your patio or in the yard for a makeshift cooling mat.

 A word of warning!
 Some people recommend wrapping a cold, wet towel on your dog to reduce their temperature, but this can cause the opposite effect, trapping heat onto the dog’s body.
-Always give your dog the option to regulate their body temperature by enabling them to walk away from the towel if the temperature changes too much.
+Always give your dog the option to regulate its body temperature by enabling them to walk away from the towel if the temperature changes too much.

 Helping Your Pet Through Tough Summer Months